My Company Is Only Small – Can I Afford RPA?

 STEP 2 – Work on optimising the processes you’d like to automate

 Now that you have a clear vision of how your processes function, it’s time to work on making them better – bots or no bots.
 Is the process logical?
 Does it involve the right stakeholders?
 Are there any stakeholders who don’t actually need to be part of the process?
 Are there any unnecessary steps that are counter productive?
-Velocity can actually help you with this and map out the optimal process for you – book a one-day workshop.
+Velocity IT can actually help you with this and map out the optimal process for you.

 STEP 3 – Decide where bots will have the most effect